iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/problems/Reverse Shuffle Merge (WIP)/readme.md

 * Find that string A, that with the smallest Lexical graphical order.

 * Note this problem is hard and we might need some kind of proof to justify what we are doing.

+### Let's do an example

+* 233211 = merge(shuffle("123"), reverse("123")), original = ???

+* From the output, 233211 we know that, the symbols involved for the strings are: `s = {1, 2, 3}`
+  * Greedily, we want the lowest lexigraphical ordering of the original string, hence, it's reverse order should preferably start with the biggest element in the set.

+  * Can the reversed(original) start with 3? yes, because, 1, 2 comes after it, and in that sense, it's a valid.

+  * Can the second element of reversed(original) be 2? yes, 1 comes after it, hence, it's valid.

+  * Then, we know that, reversed(original) can be 321, and that means, original = 123, and it's the lowest lexicalgraphic ordering of all permutations.

+* abcdefgabcdefg = merge(shuffle(???),reverse(???))
+  *